alexabaran/SQL-playground/README.md

 This task focused on analyzing Summary of Weather.csv and Weather Station Locations.csv to identify temperature extremes, precipitation patterns, and geographic correlations.
 Bonus: July snowfall occurrences.

 Note: Tasks completed in Polish.

+---

+### SQL_exercises_university.sql

+This task focused on analyzing a database of movies from the 1950s to explore trends in genres, directors, and box office performance.
+Bonus: Identifying lesser-known cult classics.

+Note: Tasks completed during a university databases course in Polish.